vision-array/vision-array.github.io/_posts/2023-08-05-attention-transformers.md

   - Layer Normalization - and finally the output vector
 > Self-Attention Layer is the only layer where the interaction between the vectors happen
 > The Layer Normalization and the MLP is applied on each input/query Vector indepdent of each other
+- So:
-> So, 1. the clear advantage is that this is really good for long sequences and for each self-attention layer - the output actually sees all the input vectors
+  - The clear advantage is that this is really good for long sequences and for each self-attention layer - the output actually sees all the input vectors and
-and 2.
-It is highly parallelizable.
+  - It is highly parallelizable.
 ![Transformer Block](/assets/img/08-05-attention-transformers/transformer-block.png)